 Once the basic frame has been constructed, the outside of the building is wrapped with installation and a waterproof barrier before an external wall - usually made from either brick or stone - is built.
-If you're working out quantities in advance of a self build project then the Armstrong Supplies Brick Calculator is a very useful aid.
+If you're working out quantities in advance of a self build project then the Armstrong Cheshire Brick Calculator is a very useful aid.

 Since the 1990s, timber-frame buildings in the UK are typically made in a factory and then quickly assembled on-site by a trained team.
 This prefabrication allows for architects and builders to achieve the highest levels of dimensional accuracy and precision, thanks to the strict quality control methods applied to all materials prior to them arriving on site.